 Though grapeseeds are rich in nutrients, certain studies state that it is not the case with the oil.
 Most antioxidants, including the proanthocyanidins from the grapeseeds, were not present in the oil (1).

 But we can’t come to a conclusion yet.
-Not until we have seen the good and bad sides of the oil.
+Not until we have seen the grapeseed oil benefits and side effects.

 1. Anti-inflammatory And General Health

 As per an Iranian study, grape seed oil can improve inflammatory conditions in overweight women (2).